yoellemaarek/homepage/_pages/about.md

 ---
 permalink: /
 title: "About me"
- excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 **Email:** Just concatenate my first name, yoelle, with the usual @ and then yahoo.com.